Data, Analytics & Reporting

 By Name List (BNL)

-The By Name List (BNL) represents the work of over 60 agencies in Edmonton documenting and referring experiences of homelessness to give us as close to an accurate picture as possible.
-This list is a perpetually updated registry of people experiencing homelessness in Edmonton who are accessing services within the homeless-serving sector.
-BNL partners may include service locations such as community drop ins, shelters, and other social agency partners, and also affiliated sites such as libraries, recreational facilities, and specialized service providers.
+The By Name List (BNL) represents the work of over 65 screening locations and partners in Edmonton documenting and referring experiences of homelessness to give us as close to an accurate picture as possible.
+It is a list of people experiencing homelessness in Edmonton who have accessed services at a Coordinated Access community partner and who have been referred and triaged for housing supports.

 Edmonton Shelters